whitequark/lab-notebook/source/_posts/2016-04-29-continuous-condensate-drainage-from-an-off-the-shelf-dehumidifier.markdown

 The liquid line is wrapped in insulating putty in several places where it contacts the plastic, lest it would melt it; freon at the compressor outlet can be as hot as 80°C during normal operation.
 The gas line returning to the compressor is wrapped in insulating foam to prevent water condensing around it.

-A vertical compressor is chosen instead of a horizontal one used in most fridges because it is much quieter due to its radially symmetrical internal construction.
+A vertical compressor is chosen instead of a horizontal one used in most fridges because it is much quieter due to its symmetric mode of operation.

 Modification
 ------------